Tech Up Your Life is reader-supported. Learn more.

 Gaming in a smaller form factor is increasingly feasible.
 While gargantuan gaming desktops still abound, mini gaming PCs, gaming laptops, and handheld gaming PCs like the Steam Deck or ASUS ROG Ally X offer compromise-free play and portability.
-However, as great as laptops, mini PCs, and handheld gaming PCs are, upgrade options are limited.
+However, as great as laptops, mini PCs, and handheld gaming PCs are, upgrade options can be limited.
 Although many offer the ability to add more RAM and storage, you typically can’t upgrade the CPU or GPU.
-But external GPUs, or eGPUs, provide a means of utilizing desktop graphics cards with laptops.
-Check out the best eGPU options on the market!
+But external GPUs, or eGPUs, let you use desktop graphics cards with laptops, mini PCs, and gaming handhelds.

 The best eGPUs on the planet are: